 The entitlement process for this site is similar to that of Sites #1 and #2.
-The City will follow the requirements of the Surplus Land Act to lease the land to facilitate the development of affordable residential units.
+The City will partner with a non-profit affordable housing developer with a demonstrated track record of building affordable housing in California to enable the development of deed-restricted residential units over podium parking.
 This process includes the development of a project description, publication of an RFP within six months, selection of a development partner, two years to enter into an Exclusive Negotiation Agreement, two years for land use entitlements and development agreements, 6-12 months for building permit issuance, and 2-3 years for construction.
 Council approval is required for each step in this process.
 The City has included Program 1.1.B to establish and monitor the City's anticipated timeline and actions for entering into the SLA process.

 Site Description Site Image & Capacity Calculation Address West side of Torres between 3 rd and 4 th Ave.
 E side of Junipero between 3 rd and 4 th Ave.
 APN 010-104-001-000 010-104-004-000 By-Right with 20% Affordable No, not used in previous cycle.
 Size of Site 1.28 acres Zoning R-4 Allowable Density Maximum 33 du/ac (up to 44 du/ac with affordable) Applied RHNA Affordability Very Low-Income: 28 units Low-income: 11 unit Moderate-Income: 17 units Existing Use Non-vacant; parking lot Infrastructure Availability Yes, no constraints.
-Realistic Capacity utilizing factors = Environmental Constraints None known (1.28 X 44) (.90) (.95) (.95) = 45 units 80% of maximum density (44 du/ac) Other Constraints Potential height restrictions due to viewshed (C Shape: None Access: None Title Conditions: None Historic Preservation: None Easement: None MC 17.12.050).
+Realistic Capacity utilizing factors = Environmental Constraints None known (1.28 X 44) (.90) (.95) (.95) = 45 units 80% of maximum density (44 du/ac) Other Constraints Potential height restrictions due to viewshed (Cf Shape: None Access: None Title Conditions: None Historic Preservation: None Easement: None MC 17.12.050).